Sidney-Bernardin/Go-Live/README.md

 For more on how this project works, visit my [portfolio](https://sidney-bernardin.github.io/project/?id=go_live).

 ## Usage

+### Running in Development Mode
-Running Go Live locally on your machine is as simple as clonning this repository.
+Running Go Live locally on your machine is as simple as cloning this repository.

 ``` bash
 git clone https://github.com/Sidney-Bernardin/Go-Live.git